zebleck/InsightMap/README.md

 ## Description

-InSightMap is a knowledge management platform that seamlessly integrates a vast array of information into an easily navigable graph-like structure.
-Built with a focus on usability, InSightMap lets you capture, link, and traverse complex ideas and topics, enabling you to see the bigger picture.
+InsightMap is a knowledge management platform that seamlessly integrates a vast array of information into an easily navigable graph-like structure.
+Built with a focus on usability, InsightMap lets you capture, link, and traverse complex ideas and topics, enabling you to see the bigger picture.
 Equipped with dynamic navigation and a rich Markdown editor, the platform provides an interactive and user-friendly experience.
+Think of it like your own personalized wikipedia.

 ## Features

 - 📝 **Integrated Markdown Editor**: Features a fully-equipped Markdown editor that supports LaTeX for mathematical expressions and coloring, allowing you to document topics in a stylistically versatile and mathematical format.
 - 🌐 **Graph-Based Knowledge Management**: Utilizing Neo4j, the backend supports dynamic linking of nodes, representing different pieces of information or ideas.
 - ⭐ **User-Focused Design**: From easy node linking to two-way automatic linking between nodes and dynamic navigation, InSightMap aims for an intuitive and frictionless user experience.
-- 🤖 **Integration of generative AI**: Generate abstract representations of selected text through the use of generative AI
+- 🤖 **Integration of generative AI**: Answer questions and generate knowledge nodes using latest OpenAI model `gpt-4-1106-preview`.
+- 🖼️ **Image support**: Paste images from your clipboard into the markdown editor.
 - 📄 **PDF Export**: Easily convert your Markdown notes, along with embedded images and expanded links, into downloadable PDFs.

 ## Tech Stack

 - Backend: Python + Neo4J
-- Frontend: React.js
+- Frontend: React.js including lots of libraries.
+It's like the python of frontends!
 - Styling: Bootstrap
 - Markdown Rendering: `markdown-it`, `react-simplemde-editor`, `markdown-it-katex`